mongodb-labs/drivers-atlas-testing/docs/source/spec-workload-executor.rst

    * MUST keep count of the number of operation errors (``numErrors``) that are encountered while running operations.
 An operation error is when running an operation unexpectedly raises an error.
 Workload executors implementations should try to be as resilient as possible to these kinds of operation errors.
-   * MUST redirect all output emitted by the driver during the test run, including any tracebacks, to STDOUT.

 #.
 MUST set a signal handler for handling the termination signal that is sent by ``astrolabe``.
 The termination signal
    is used by ``astrolabe`` to communicate to the workload executor that it should stop running operations.
 Upon receiving the termination signal, the workload executor:

    * MUST stop running driver operations and exit soon.
-   * MUST dump collected workload statistics as a JSON blob to STDERR.
+   * MUST dump collected workload statistics as a JSON file named ``results.json`` in the current working directory (i.e. the directory from where the workload executor is being executed).
 Workload statistics MUST contain the following fields (drivers MAY report additional statistics using field names of their choice):

      * ``numErrors``: the number of operation errors that were encountered during the test.
      * ``numFailures``: the number of operation failures that were encountered during the test.